ROCm/rocBLAS-Examples/Level-2/gemv/README.md

 # rocBLAS-Examples gemv
 Example showing moving matrix and vector data to the GPU device and calling the rocblas gemv (general matrix vector product) function.
 Results are fetched from GPU and compared against a CPU implementation and displayed.
+This example uses the helper::GPUTimer which can be viewed to see how hip API calls can be used to time computation in a stream using events.

 ## Documentation
 Run the example without any command line arguments to use default values.